thedayheisooo/covfefe/index.md

   content: I liked beer.
 I still like beer.
   date: 'Sep.
 27, 2018'
   desc: >-
-    Associate Justice of the Supreme Court of the United States, highly emotional 'gentleman' and man who — among other "things“ — apparently likes beer.
+    Associate Justice of the Supreme Court of the United States and highly emotional 'gentleman' who — among other "things“ — apparently likes beer.
 shop_intro: >-
   This is where the magic happens.
 Where our products are sold and where you can make a difference.
 All of our products will contribute to an organisation of